-The final cost for the facility portion of the HR Expansion Project exceeded the limit of \$37.4 million defined in D.10-04-034 by \$16.2 million dollars.
+The final cost for the facility portion of the HR Expansion Project is estimated to exceed the limit of \$37.4 million defined in D.10-04-034 by \$13.8 million dollars.
 As defined earlier in this testimony, the additional costs were due to: difficulties in drilling the production wells; rising drilling and well services costs since the initial estimate; electrical facility costs that were unintentionally omitted from the original project scope and cost estimate; the acceleration of the construction schedule to complete the plant work prior to the winter withdrawal season; and, the indirect impacts caused by the extended length of time to complete the project due to drilling related problems.